 In Colorado, this program is officially known as “adult diversion.”
 It is sometimes called “pretrial diversion” or “deferred prosecution” (depending on whether charges have been filed) or even a “deferred prosecution plea bargain.”

-The purpose of adult diversion is to let defendants who would benefit from treatment “avoid the collateral consequences associated with criminal charges and convictions” while still be held accountable for their actions.
+The purpose of adult diversion is to let you benefit from treatment and “avoid the collateral consequences associated with criminal charges and convictions” while still being held accountable for your actions.

 The idea behind diversion is to:

-- Prevent defendants from committing additional criminal acts;
+- Prevent you from committing additional criminal offenses (recidivism);

 - Restore victims of crime;

-- Facilitate the defendant’s ability to pay restitution to victims of crime; and
+- Facilitate your ability to pay restitution to victims of crime; and

 - Reduce the number of cases in the criminal justice system.

 In determining whether diversion is appropriate, the district attorney will consider:

 - The nature of the crime charged and the circumstances surrounding it;